davidtchiu/davidtchiu.github.io/teaching/cs475/proj4/index.md

 1. Open up `system/lock.c`.
 I've given you the code skeletons, and it's your job to fill in the `TODO` comments.
 You can ignore all the `TODO (RAG)` comments for now, but leave them in place for later. **Important:** it's helpful to remember that the currently-running process is stored in a global variable, `currpid`.

 2. It's finally time to test out this new locking system.
-The code in `system/main_phil.c` should have the Dining Philosophers implementation from the previous project.
+The code in `system/main.c` should have the Dining Philosophers implementation from the previous project.
 Modify the code so that you only use the new system calls we provided in `lock.c`, instead of using `mutex_t` directly.
-That is, you should remove any code that creates a` mutex_t` variable, and any calls to `mutex_lock()` and `mutex_unlock()`.
+That is, you should remove any code that creates a` mutex_t` variable, as well as any calls to `mutex_lock()` and `mutex_unlock()`.
 Instead, you should replace them with `lock_create()`, `acquire()`, and `release()` respectively.

 3. Until you get Dining Philosophers working just as before, do not move on.
-There should be no deadlocks here.
+Unless you get _real_ lucky, there _should_ be no deadlocks here.
+(But yes, it is possible).

 #### Part 3: Deadlock Detection

 The lock subsystem you just built now lets the Xinu kernel track how many locks are active in the system.
 Through each lock's queues, it also knows which processes have acquired (or are waiting for) a particular lock.
 That's all the information we need to get your deadlock detection algorithm integrated!

 1. Before we start, I bet you're interested to see what a deadlock looks like.
 I gave you a file called `system/main.dl.c`.
-Replace `system/main.c` with this file (but save it as `system/main_phil.c` for later).
+Replace `system/main.c` with this file (but rename the current `main.c` file as `system/main_phil.c` for later testing).
 Let's take a look at what's inside:

    ```c
    /*  main.c  - main */